Alongside its more common use of reducing fine lines and wrinkles, Botox can also help treat chronic pain.

 Botulinum Toxin (Botox) was originally approved by the FDA in 1989 to treat muscle contractions caused by cervical dystonia.
-Doctors knew that Botox could help relax muscles before it exploded into a cosmetic procedure.
-Botox does that by blocking the neurotransmitters that tell muscles to contract.
-No signal from the neurotransmitters, no contraction, no tension – no pain.
+This was well before its rise to fame as a cosmetic procedure.
+Botox works by blocking neurotransmitter signals that tell muscles to contract.
+No muscle contractions means no pain.

-The pain types, which are suitable for this treatment, include those where muscle spasm and tenderness are clearly definable, in the regions of the head, neck, and back.
-Botox has been used for approximately the past 40 years in the treatment of excessive muscle stiffness, spasticity, and dystonia.
-Recently, it has been used to treat various types of neuropathic pain.
+The pain conditions that are most suitable for botox include those where muscle spasm and tenderness are clearly definable in the head, neck, and back.
+Botox has been used for the past 40 years to treat excessive muscle stiffness, spasticity, and dystonia.
+More recently, specialists have begun using it to treat various types of neuropathic pain.

 Botox works by blocking the release of acetylcholine from the junction between a nerve and muscle.
 Normally acetylcholine binds to its receptor at this junction and causes a muscle contraction.
 When Botox is injected to an area of chronic muscle spasm, acetylcholine is blocked, allowing the muscle to relax.